Maria Butina Has Been Moved To Paul Manafort's Detention Facility

 But while the facility is around the corner from where Manafort’s trial is being held, Butina has hearings back in D.C. closer to her former facility.
 The Daily Beast reached out to the Justice Department to ask why Butina was moved and was not given a response.
 Maria Butina has pleaded not guilty to the charges that she was serving as a secret Russian agent.

-The move could be a result of the Russian Ministry of Foreign Affairs accusing the United States government of mistreating Butina in the Washington, D.C. detention center, but at this time it’s impossible to know.
+The move could be a result of the Russian Ministry of Foreign Affairs accusing the U.S. government of mistreating Butina in the Washington, D.C., detention center, but at this time it’s impossible to know.

 The Washington Post contacted the U.S. Marshals Service to ask why Butina had been moved to a Virginia facility, but they said they don’t comment about such matters.